SuminHan/suminhan.github.io/content/post/20260803-joining-ksa/index.md

   - News
 ---

-Since August 1, I've joined Korea Science Academy of KAIST (KSA) as full-time faculty in the Dept. of Mathematics & Computer Science.
+On August 1, I joined Korea Science Academy of KAIST (KSA) as full-time faculty in the Department of Mathematics & Computer Science.

-For about ten months before that, starting last summer, I served as CTO at Divercity House, leading full-stack web and app development — work that was recognized with an award at the Asan Nanum Foundation's Chung Ju-yung Startup Competition.
-For the past three months, I worked as a Forward-Deployed Engineer at Skelter Labs, embedded alongside a global consulting firm at a client site to shape the service design and use cases for an AX (AI transformation) project, and in the early stages, contributed in a small way to building the Bella platform.
+The past year took me through two rather different worlds.
+From last summer, I spent roughly ten months as CTO at Divercity House, leading full-stack web and app development — work that picked up an award at the Asan Nanum Foundation's Chung Ju-yung Startup Competition along the way.
+For the three months after that, I worked as a Forward-Deployed Engineer at Skelter Labs, embedded at a client site alongside a global consulting firm, shaping the service design and use cases for an AX project.
+In the early days there, I also contributed in a small way to building the Bella platform.

-I enjoyed solving real-world problems, but now I want to focus on bringing AI education to students.
+Solving real problems had its own pleasure.
+But what I want to do now is teach — to bring AI education to students.

-Education right now feels like it's going through a real period of confusion.
-Assign a problem, and AI solves it instantly — so assignments no longer distinguish who actually understands the material, and we're back to asking, fundamentally, what a degree is even supposed to guarantee.
+Education feels like it is passing through a period of genuine confusion.
+Set an assignment and AI will finish it before the student has properly begun, which leaves the assignment measuring nothing at all.
+We are back to a harder question: what, exactly, is a degree meant to guarantee?

-Still, even if AI writes out the answer for you, two things remain squarely in human hands: knowing what question to ask, and being able to judge whether the answer you got is actually right.
-The first is something only someone who has sat with a problem for a long time can do.
-The second belongs only to someone who has traced the underlying principles by their own hand.
+And yet two things survive, even when the machine writes the answer.
+Knowing which question to ask.
+And knowing whether the answer in front of you is right.
+The first belongs to someone who has sat with a problem long enough to feel its shape.
+The second belongs to someone who has traced the principle through by hand.

-How to teach both of those is something I plan to keep thinking about going forward, here in Busan.
-It's a question without a settled answer yet, so I expect plenty of trial and error along the way.
-I'd love to hear from anyone working in education, or wrestling with similar questions — please feel free to reach out anytime.
+How to teach both is what I'll be thinking about in Busan.
+It's a question without a settled answer, and I expect a fair amount of trial and error.
+If you work in education, or find yourself circling the same question, I'd be glad to hear from you — please do reach out.

-Thank you to everyone who taught me so much while we worked together.
-I'll keep working hard in this new role.
+To everyone who taught me so much along the way: thank you.
+I'll give this new role my best.